 Besides keeping tabs on your sweaty metrics, today’s crop of clever trackers can also monitor your sleep quality, move you with music and steer you down the right path.
 All you have to do is wear one.
 And, you know, move.
 Not sure which is right for you?
 From sporty smartwatches to premium monitors, the guide below features something to suit every wrist and budget.
 Plus some handy buying tips to help you pick your perfect ticker.

-What is the best running watch?
+Quick list: what is the best running watch?

 The best running watches you can buy today:

-1. Garmin Fenix 7
+1. Garmin Forerunner 945

 ---|---|